Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 Founded in 1986

-Contributing to the development and training of administrative scriveners.
+Contributing to the development and training of administrative scriveners in the Tokyo Administrative Scriveners Association.

 Since opening our practice in 1986, we have been involved in consulting on visa applications for foreigners for nearly 40 years as an immigration lawyer.